23tmo/youtube-extension/README.md

 ## YouTube Extension
-A chrome extension that allows users to filter videos on YouTube home and search results based on the amount of views the videos have.
+A chrome extension that allows users to filter videos on YouTube home based on the amount of views the videos have.